Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state: Full lattice sequence

-The continuous-driving protocol for the single plaquette presented in Sec.~\ref{sec:single_plaquette} represents the fundamental building block that is used, in the following, to construct the full Hamiltonian on the whole lattice, by means of a Suzuki-Trotter sequence~\cite{Lloyd1996, Nielsen2004}.
+The continuous-driving protocol for the single plaquette presented in Sec.~\ref{sec:single_plaquette} represents the fundamental building block that is used, in the following, to construct the full Hamiltonian on the whole lattice, by means of a Suzuki-Trotter sequence~\cite{Lloyd1996, Nielsen2004}, whose individual Trotter step will involve the continuous-drive protocol producing the four-spin interaction.
 Although the present scheme can be applied to generic lattice topologies, for experimental practicality we will focus on planar lattices.
-The connectivity, scaling up the single-plaquette one, is shown in Fig.~\ref{fig:conn}(a), and is equivalent to a (distorted) square-lattice geometry.
-Some additional links [dashed in Fig.~\ref{fig:conn}(a)], making up triangular cells, are needed for implementing the mixed boundary terms discussed in the following.
+The connectivity, scaling up the single-plaquette one, is shown in Fig.~\ref{fig:Figure4}(a), and is equivalent to a (distorted) square-lattice geometry.
+Some additional links [dashed in Fig.~\ref{fig:Figure4}(a)], making up triangular cells, are needed for implementing the mixed boundary terms discussed in the following.

 A hybrid ``Floquet-Trotter'' quantum simulation strategy is particularly suited for the problem treated in this work and can attain a dramatic improvement as compared to straightforward digitization or high-frequency perturbative Floquet engineering.
-This is related to the interplay of two ingredients, namely, the fact that (i) at the single-plaquette level, continuous drives can be numerically optimized yielding very clean four-spin interactions within one time substep $\tau$, and that (ii) such terms approximately commute on different sites, due to the properties of the toric code, thus yielding very small digitization errors when considering multiple plaquettes~\cite{Petiziol2021}.
-Hence, once the driving parameters for one plaquette are optimized, achieving the fundamental four-spin interaction with a small error $\varepsilon$ [see Eq.~\eqref{eq:H_ij}], scaling to arbitrary system size is immediate without dramatic error amplification and without needing further parameter optimization.
+This is related to the interplay of two ingredients, namely, the fact that (i) at the single-plaquette level, continuous drives can be numerically optimized yielding very clean four-spin interactions within one time substep $\tau$, as discussed in Sec.~\ref{sec:single_plaquette}, and that (ii) such terms approximately commute on different sites, due to the properties of the toric-code Hamiltonian, thus yielding very small digitization errors when considering multiple plaquettes~\cite{Petiziol2021}.
+Hence, once the driving parameters for one plaquette are optimized, achieving the fundamental four-spin interaction with a small error $\varepsilon$ [see Eq.~\eqref{eq:H_ij}], scaling to arbitrary system size is immediate without dramatic error amplification due to digitization errors and without needing further parameter optimization.
+A direct trotterization would require instead a Trotter sequence to realize the four-spin interaction starting from native interactions, with related overhead of circuit depth, and would be plagued by the same limitations associated to high-frequency expansions discussed in Sec.~\ref{sec:single_plaquette}: the four-body coupling would be limited in coupling strength and accuracy by the perturbative estimate of the effective interactions based on Suzuki-Trotter formulae and the necessity to suppress higher-order terms via reduction of the Trotter step.